datasci611/bios611-projects-fall-2019-tshing17/project_3/README.md

 For study question 4, the analysis will focus on whether a client had a second visit to the shelter or not as of 11/2/2019.
 Characteristics at a client's first exit from the center will be used to predict return.

 Data wrangling will be performed in Python.
-Tables and descriptive analyses will be performed in R using the Tidyverse.
-Deep learning will be performed in Python.
+Tables, descriptive analyses, and regression analyses will be performed in R using the Tidyverse.
 A Docker container will be provided to facilitate reproducibility.
 Finally, the entire project will be documented using Make.